 Automation could offer massive opportunities but we must be waryby Sameer Rahim / March 20, 2017 / Leave a comment

 “Scientists fear revolt of killer robots.”
-When he read that headline in a Sunday newspaper Alan Winfield, Professor of Robot Ethics at the Bristol Laboratory, was surprised to say the least.
-Speaking at a British Academy debate in Bristol on 1st March entitled “Does AI pose a threat to society?”, Winfield said he had told the journalist who wrote the story that a discussion about robot ethics had been “rather dull—a case of scientists behaving responsibly.”
-Winfield spent the next two days explaining that scientists are not especially exercised by killer robots.
-The issue was not merely media sensationalism.
-“Of course, robotics and intelligent systems must be engineered to high standards of safety, for exactly the same reasons that we need our washing machines, our cars, and our aeroplanes to be safe.
-If robots are not safe then people will not trust them.”
+When he read that headline Alan Winfield, Professor of Robot Ethics at the Bristol Robotics Laboratory, was shocked.
+Speaking at a British Academy debate in Bristol, Winfield said he had told the journalist who wrote the story that discussion about robot ethics was simply a case of scientists behaving responsibly.
+Winfield then spent several days on national radio explaining that scientists do not fear a revolt of killer robots.

-Last year, Winfield participated in drafting a guide to the ethical design of robots and robotics systems—the world’s first such document.
-The purpose, he said, was to “bake ethics in from the very beginning of the process of developing these systems.”
-An important part of this is transparency in autonomous systems: it’s vital that we know why a particular system made a particular decision.
-Think about passenger airplanes.
-The reason we trust them is that it is a highly-regulated industry with an “amazing safety record” and a robust track record of investigation.
-So when it comes to something like driverless cars it’s important that we have the equivalent of the Civil Aviation Authority to investigate crashes.
+Winfield has participated with the British Standards Institute in drafting the world’s first guide to the ethical design of robots and robotics systems.
+Additionally, he has contributed to Ethically Aligned Design: A Vision for Prioritising Human Well Being with AI and Autonomous Systems.
+The purpose was to “bake ethics in from the very beginning of the process of developing these systems.”
+Think about passenger planes.
+The reason we trust them is that it is a highly regulated industry with an “amazing safety record.”
+When it comes to driverless cars, it’s important that we have the equivalent of the Civil Aviation Authority.

 Does AI pose a threat to society?
 Not an “existential one” of course, said Winfield, but we do need to worry about the down-to-earth questions of our “present-day, rather unintelligent AI”: the robots deciding on our loan applications and controlling our central heating systems.
 The bigger question is: after automation how can we ensure the wealth created by robotics and AI is shared by all society?